 Sire :Diego El Primo By Luanda & dam : Dee Esmé Munya Bawean´s Hope

-Esmé will be breed spring 2019, it will be her last litter .
-More about the upcoming litter will come under News .
-Click at Esmé name for more info about this beautiful girl .
+Esmé is be breed , it will be her last litter . ( click at news, for more info) Click at Esmé name for more info about this beautiful girl .

 Our former Rhodesian Ridgebacks.